 Chayote is a member of the squash family similar in taste and texture to zucchini.
-Along with a smoky poblano pepper and melty Chihuahua cheese, it forms the filling of enchiladas that bring the restaurant experience to your table, even on a busy weeknight.
+Along with a smoky poblano pepper and melty Oaxacan cheese, it forms the filling of enchiladas that bring the restaurant experience to your table, even on a busy weeknight.

 Due to our just-in-time sourcing model, we may have to send you a